paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

   (C) Notwithstanding the provisions of subsection (d) of [section 5307 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5307&num=0&edition=prelim), the Secretary may make any certification under that subsection instead of the Office of Personnel Management and without concurrence of the Office of Management and Budget.

 **(b)** The grades for positions provided for in paragraph (1) of [section 7401 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7401) shall be as follows.
-The annual ranges of rates of basic pay for those grades shall be prescribed from time to time by Executive order as authorized by chapter 53 of title 5 or as otherwise authorized by law: physician and surgeon (md/do), podiatrist (dpm), and dentist and oral surgeon (dds, dmd) schedule Physician and surgeon grade.
+The annual ranges of rates of basic pay for those grades shall be prescribed from time to time by Executive order as authorized by chapter 53 of title 5 or as otherwise authorized by law: physician and surgeon (md/do), podiatrist (dpm), optometrist (od), and dentist and oral surgeon (dds, dmd) schedule Physician and surgeon grade.
-Podiatrist grade.
+Podiatrist grade optometrist grade.22 So in original.
 Dentist grade.
 nurse schedule
 Nurse V.